benmak25/U---DataAnalysisProject/README.md

   - Identify decade with highest average GDP growth
   - Find years with anomalous values (>2 standard deviations from mean)

-2. Initial Statistical Analysis (Python, Python_Analysis.ipynb) *Currently in Progress
+2. Initial Data Validation (R/Python, Python_Analysis.ipynb)

-I conducted a Statistical Analysis using Python (Version 3.1), where I used libraries Numpy, Pandas, Matplotlib and Seaborn to clean, analyze and visualize the dataset.
+I conducted a Statistical Analysis using R where I conducted Initial Checks and Data Validations by checking significance of statistical values and producing visualizations of different data fields.

+As an alernative, I used Python (Version 3.1), specifically libraries Numpy, Pandas, Matplotlib and Seaborn, with all analysis compiled in a Jupyter.py notebook (In progress)

 File Content:
 Descriptive Statistics & Data Validation
 Load data using Pandas and perform initial data quality checks

 - Calculate comprehensive descriptive statistics (mean, median, std, skewness, kurtosis)